staticf0x/unique-matcher/README.md

 A project aimed at detecting unique items on screen for PoE research purposes.

+## A note on accuracy and resolution

+For the best accuracy, you have to play PoE in 1920x1080px.
+If you supply unique matcher with a slightly different image dimension (say 1924x1072px) it will still likely work.
+Other resolutions are currently not supported.

 ## Installation

 You need Python 3.11+ and [Poetry](https://github.com/python-poetry/poetry).